RAVING-Informatics/t2t-pangenome-alignment/postprocessing/sv-annotation/README.md

 ## AnnotSV
 - As of Jul 2025, AnnotSV supports T2T-CHM13-based VCFs.
 - To use AnnotSV with CHM13-based VCFs, ensure the version is >3.5.
-- Once AnnotSV is installed as per the [documentation](https://github.com/lgmgeo/AnnotSV/blob/master/share/doc/AnnotSV/quickstart.md), the CHM13-based benign BED annotations need to be prepared via liftover.
+- Once AnnotSV is installed as per the [documentation](https://github.com/lgmgeo/AnnotSV/blob/master/share/doc/AnnotSV/quickstart.md), the CHM13-based BED annotations need to be prepared via liftover.
 See the script `liftover_annotsv_chm13.sh`.

 **Issues with AnnotSV**
 - Does not appear to match SVs based on SVTYPE (i.e. INS, DEL, INV).
 Only matches based on co-ordinate overlaps.